luongquangbmt/EPAR2022/README.md

 This year, the program welcome 10 undegraduate students from Cardiff University, UK, and 10 students from all parts of Vietnam.
 Vietnamese students who are searching for a place to host their thesis are also welcomed and are encouraged to discuss with the organizer first.

 ## Program
-Each week, scientists were responsible for the scientific theme and student supervision.
-Students presented their progress in the two Friday’s afternoons.
+Students will attend common lectures, work in groups of five students under our supervision, and presented their progress in the two Friday’s afternoons.

 ### Week 1